LucianDraws/morce/README.md

 # morse

-LiraNuna's challenge contains short codes that will input a string using only alphabetical characters (upper and lower case), numbers, commas, periods, and question marks, and returns a representation of the string in Morse code.
+This post contains several short codes from LiraNuna's little challenge that will input a string using only alphabetical characters (upper and lower case), numbers, commas, periods, and question marks, and returns a representation of the string in Morse code.
 The Morse code output consists of a dash (-, ASCII 0x2D) for a long beep (AKA 'dah') and a dot (., ASCII 0x2E) for a short beep (AKA 'dit').

 Each letter is separated by a space (' ', ASCII 0x20), and each word is separated by a forward slash (/, ASCII 0x2F).